Am386: History and design

 While the AM386 CPU was essentially ready to be released prior to 1991, Intel kept it tied up in court.
 Intel learned of the Am386 when both companies hired employees with the same name who coincidentally stayed at the same hotel, which accidentally forwarded a package for AMD to Intel's employee.
 AMD had previously been a second-source manufacturer of Intel's Intel 8086, Intel 80186 and Intel 80286 designs, and AMD's interpretation of the contract, made up in 1982, was that it covered all derivatives of them.
 Intel, however, claimed that the contract only covered the 80286 and prior processors and forbade AMD the right to manufacture 80386 CPUs in 1987.
 After a few years in the courtrooms, AMD finally won the case and the right to sell their Am386 in March 1991.
 This also paved the way for competition in the 80386-compatible 32-bit CPU market and so lowered the cost of owning a PC.

 While Intel's 386 CPUs had topped out at 33 MHz in 1989, AMD introduced 40 MHz versions of both its 386DX and 386SX out of the gate, extending the lifespan of the architecture.
 In the following two years the AMD 386DX-40 saw popularity with small manufacturers of PC clones and with budget-minded computer enthusiasts because it offered near-80486 performance at a much lower price than an actual 486.
 Generally the 386DX-40 performs nearly on par with a 25 MHz 486 due to the 486 needing fewer clock cycles per instruction, thanks to its tighter pipelining (more overlapping of internal processing) in combination with an on-chip CPU cache.
 However, its 32-bit 40 MHz data bus gave the 386DX-40 comparatively good memory and I/O performance.

+Intel responded to AMD's 40-Mhz 386 with the 486SX.